HomeMarketingHow to Market on a Tiny Budget

 Host free monthly meetups.
 A freelance designer I know hosts “Design & Drinks” at a local pub.
 No agenda, no pitches, just creative people chatting.
 She’s booked solid from referrals within that community.

 Create a WhatsApp broadcast list for your best customers.
 Share exclusive offers, early access, or just helpful tips.
-It’s intimate, immediate, and incredibly effective for building loyalty.
+It’s intimate, immediate, and works well for building loyalty.

 Word-of-mouth is free and converts better than any paid advertising.
 But hoping for referrals is not a strategy; systemising them is.